Doctor Who series 4

-The fourth series of British science fiction television programme Doctor Who was preceded by the 2007 Christmas special "Voyage of the Damned".
+The fourth series of the revived British science fiction television programme Doctor Who, and the thirtieth season of the show overall, was preceded by the 2007 Christmas special "Voyage of the Damned".
 Following the special, a regular series of thirteen episodes aired, starting with "Partners in Crime" on 5 April 2008 and ending with "Journey's End" three months later on 5 July 2008.
+The series incorporates a loose story arc consisting of recurring mentions of the disappearance of various planets and moons.

 "Partners in Crime" marked the debut of Donna Noble, as played by Catherine Tate, as a full-time companion to the Tenth Doctor, after she first appeared in the 2006 Christmas special, "The Runaway Bride".
 Freema Agyeman also returns as the Doctor's companion Martha Jones from the previous series.
 John Barrowman, Elisabeth Sladen, Noel Clarke and Camille Coduri also returned to appear in the series finale, as well as Billie Piper, who appeared as Rose Tyler in six episodes of the series.

 The series started production on 8 August 2007 and concluded on 29 March 2008.
-A short Children in Need special titled "Time Crash" was also produced and before "Voyage of the Damned", as well as a mini-episode entitled "Music of the Spheres", which was premiered at the Doctor Who Prom after the fourth series finale in July 2008.
-The fourth series was the final full series to star David Tennant as the Doctor, but he remained as the Tenth Doctor in the 2008–2010 specials, and is set to appear as the Fourteenth Doctor in the 2023 specials.
-This is also the last regular series to have Russell T Davies as the lead writer and showrunner until the 14th series, which is set to premiere in 2024.
-The series incorporates a loose story arc consisting of recurring mentions of the disappearance of bees from planet Earth and the loss of various planets and moons.
+A short Children in Need special titled "Time Crash" was also produced and set before "Voyage of the Damned", as well as a mini-episode entitled "Music of the Spheres", which premiered at the Doctor Who Prom after the fourth series finale in July 2008.
+The series was the last to star David Tennant as the Doctor, but he remained as the Tenth Doctor in a series of hour-long specials in 2009, and appeared as the Fourteenth Doctor in the 2023 specials.
+It was also the last regular series to feature Russell T Davies as the lead writer and showrunner until the fourteenth series.

+The series received widespread acclaim from both critics and audiences alike and is considered among critics as one of the greatest of the revived era, as the series saw the revived era at its peak in popularity.
+Widely praised for its storytelling, character development, production values, and Tennant-Tate chemistry, the series also received numerous awards.
+The series finale "The Stolen Earth" / "Journey's End" received an Appreciation Index score of 91, the highest ever for an episode of the programme and one of the highest ever given to a television programme in general.
+The fourth series generally tops polls as a fan favourite.